Likes and Dislikes ESL Games, Activities and Worksheets

 Match my Answer

-In this enjoyable expressing favourites game, students ask and answer questions about their favourite things and score points for matching favourites.
-To start, students answer questions on the worksheet about their favourite things and write down their answers.
-In pairs, students then take it in turns to ask the questions on their worksheet to their partner and note down their answers, e.g. 'What's your favourite item of clothing?'
-Each time their partner gives a matching answer, the student scores a point.
-After that, students repeat the game with a new partner.
-The student with the highest score at the end of the game wins.
-Afterwards, there is a class feedback session to find out which two students are the most compatible and share the most favourite things.
+In this enjoyable expressing favourites game, students ask and answer questions about their favourite things and score points for matching answers.
+First, students answer questions about their favourite things and write down their answers.
+Next, in pairs, one student goes first and asks the same questions to their partner, e.g. 'What's your favourite item of clothing?'
+Their partner responds by making a complete sentence, e.g. 'My favourite item of clothing is my blue T-shirt.'
+The student then notes down their partner's answers.
+Each time their partner gives a matching answer, the student puts a tick and scores a point.
+When all the questions have been asked, the two students swap roles.
+After that, students pair up with a new partner and repeat the activity.
+When the students have finished, they add up their points.
+The student with the highest score wins.
+Afterwards, students tell the class who they have the most matching favourites with.

 Match My Answer Preview